Online camp signup is easy!

 Select the camp that most interests you and you'll be on your way in no time.
 Upon registration, you'll receive an instant confirmation and any additional information or instructions for the camp you've selected.

 George Mason senior shortstop Brig Tison put the finishing touches on an outstanding collegiate career.
 His strong play netted him multiple honors including First Team All-CAA, ABCA/Rawlings All-East Region Second Team, as well as being named to the Eastern College Athletic Conference (ECAC) All Star Team.

+Justin Walker will be in his third season as the volunteer assistant coach at George Mason.
 Walker arrives in Fairfax after previous college coaching experience at Bowling Green State University in 2011, and a season working with John Carroll University.